NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/02-understanding-aws-core-services/Understanding AWS Core Services.md

   - User data - commands to run when starting
 - Configure storage
 - Configure network security group
-  - For general purpose testing, allow only “my IP” to access e.g. for SSH
+  - For general purpose testing, allow only "my IP" to access e.g. for SSH
 - Summary & Launch
 - Note: a key pair should be selected or created as appropriate.
 - Once launch, find public dns and access via browser to validate.